xyzhu20/Memory-Network-with-Logistic-Inference/README.md

 # LIMN
-Code for Memory Network with Logistic Inference
+Code for Memory Network with Logistic Inference (LIMN)